A specialist team of education law solicitors in Manchester and London

 All parents want their children to have a good education.
 Unfortunately, things arise which puts that at risk.
-Monarch’s specialist solicitors can give you the support you need to ensure your child gets the best start in life.
+Monarch’s specialist education law solicitors can give you the support you need to ensure your child gets the best start in life.

 Our solicitors can give advice, support and representation on many different education disputes, including: